ChuanyuXue/NASA-RETHi-DRDS/README.md

 import api

 ## The local port and remote port address are hard-code for local testing.
+## Make sure the `to_ip` is consistent with the server IP address, and the `to_port` is consistent with the port server is listening on.

 api.init(
     local_ip = "127.0.0.1",
     local_port= 65533,